-Financial liabilities are measured subsequently at amortized cost using the effective interest method, except for derivative financial liabilities which are carried at FVTPL, subsequently at fair value with gains or losses recognized in the Consolidated Statement of Profit and Loss.
+Financial liabilities are measured subsequently at amortized cost using the effective interest method, except for derivative financial liabilities which are carried at FVTPL, subsequently at fair value with gains or losses recognized in the statement of profit and loss.
 (FVTPL).
 All host contracts which are in nature of a financial liability and separated from embedded derivative are measured at amortized cost using the effective interest method.